brycewray/eleventy_solo/src/posts/2019/10/picture-perfect.md

 ### Smart lazy loading, and with cool effects

-Many people view the Web under less-than-ideal conditions, so it's best not to serve *everybody* big-a$# images, or all the images on your page, from the get-go.
+Many people view the web under less-than-ideal conditions, so it's best not to serve *everybody* big-a$# images, or all the images on your page, from the get-go.

 Intelligent *lazy loading*, which means loading only those images that actually need to appear based on what the person is actually scrolling up on screen at the time, is built into Gatsby's `gatsby-image` and Gridsome's `g-image` components.